cocos/engine-native/docs/CODING_STYLE.md

 Make classes' data members private, unless they are constants.
 This simplifies reasoning about invariants, at the cost of some easy boilerplate in the form of accessors (usually const) if necessary.

-For technical reasons, we allow data members of a test fixture class defined in a .cc file to be protected when using Google Test).
-If a test fixture class is defined outside of the .cc file it is used in, for example in a .h file, make data members private.
+For technical reasons, we allow data members of a test fixture class defined in a .cpp file to be protected when using Google Test).
+If a test fixture class is defined outside of the .cpp file it is used in, for example in a .h file, make data members private.

 ## Declaration Order